Skip to main content

 The Church

-Branch Church of the Archparish of Slovenske Konjice
+Branch Church of the Parish of Slovenske Konjice

-This lies on the slope of the castle hill, in the middle of the parish cemetery, which rises along the terraces.
-From it there is a beautiful view of the Dravinja valley and the Pohorje hills with many villages and churches.
+This lies on the slope of the castle hill, in the middle of the parish cemetery, which ascends along the terraces.
+From here, there is a beautiful view of the Dravinja valley and the Pohorje Hills, with many villages and churches.

-The entire building was built in the middle of the 16th century and has signs of Gothic and Renaissance elements.
+The entire building was constructed in the mid-16th century and features elements of Gothic and Renaissance styles.
 Only a long lobby in front of the bell tower, which is built on piers, is of later origin.
-In it, the stone coat of arms of the knight Ivan Khissl, who owned the Konjice castle in 1572, adorns the facade.
+In it, the stone coat of arms of the knight Ivan Khissl, who owned the Old Konjice Castle in 1572, adorns the façade.
 He was elevated to baron in 1592 and received an improved coat of arms.
-Therefore, it is assumed that the hallway was built before that year and the church itself must be even older.
-The church has a rectangular nave with a chapel of St. Florian on the north side (altar from the middle of the 17th century), bell tower and presbytery with octagonal arch.
-Outside, there are supports on the nave and the presbytery.
+Therefore, it is assumed that the hallway was built before that year, and the church itself must be even older.
+The church has a rectangular nave with a chapel of St. Florian on the north side (altar from the middle of the 17th century), a bell tower and a presbytery with an octagonal arch.
+Outside, there are supports on both the nave and the presbytery.

 The altarpieces were transferred from other parish churches.
-The main altar is from the beginning of the 19th century with a wonderful statue of Catherine of Alexandria from the 18th century.
-A special feature is the pulpit fence.
-It is decorated with reliefs depicting, from left to right, John the Baptist preaching to the Jews; the Last Supper and the arrival of the Holy Spirit (Hall with the Twelve Apostles).
+The main altar dates from the early 19th century and features a wonderful statue of Catherine of Alexandria from the 18th century.
+A special feature is the pulpit fence, which is decorated with reliefs depicting, from left to right, John the Baptist preaching to the Jews; the Last Supper and the arrival of the Holy Spirit (the Hall with the Twelve Apostles).

 FOR THE CURIOUS:

-• During the reign of Joseph II of Habsburg, the church was closed in 1784 and its fittings distributed to other churches.
-The main altar was thus transferred to the Frankolovo church.
-The Church of the Sacred Anne was not closed for a long time, as the parish priest blessed it again in 1799.
+• During the reign of Joseph II of Habsburg, the church was closed in 1784 and its fittings were distributed to other churches.
+The main altar was transferred to the Frankolovo church.
+However, the Church of the St. Anne was not closed for long, as the parish priest blessed it again in 1799.

-• According to folk tales, the old Konjice castle was connected by underground tunnels to the Church of St. Anna.
-This would allow the castle dwellers to discreetly retreat from attackers.
+• According to folktales, the Old Konjice castle was connected by underground tunnels to the Church of the St. Anne, allowing the castle dwellers to discreetly retreat from attackers.

 FOR SPORTS ENTHUSIASTS:

-On the way along the Zmajčkova forest educational trail or on the way to the highest point of Konjiška gora, at Stolpnik (1012m), you can also stop by the Church of St. Anna.
+While traveling along the Zmajčkova Forest Educational Trail or heading to the highest point of Konjiška gora Mountain at Stolpnik (1012m), you can also visit the Church of St. Anne.

 The Church